5 Sustainable Marketing Strategies to Build Consumer Trust as a Brand

 Promotion

-AllMatters educates its customers on their impact through their website and social media by backing their claims with data-backed information: more than 7,040 tons of waste they saved, 844 million pads and tampons avoided, and 60,000 donations of menstrual cups.
-Period products cause 200K tons of waste per year and it can take up to 500 years for them to degrade.
+AllMatters educates its customers on their impact through their website and social media by backing their claims with data-backed information: more than 7,040 tons of waste saved, 844 million pads and tampons avoided, and 60,000 donations of menstrual cups.
+Period products cause 200K tons of waste per year, and it can take up to 500 years for them to degrade.

 Sustainable marketing: promotion